ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The payload of the registration response is a CBOR map, which includes the following entries:

-* a "trl_path" parameter, specifying the path of the TRL resource;
+* a 'trl_path' parameter, specifying the path of the TRL resource;

-* a "trl_hash" parameter, specifying the hash function used to computed token hashes as defined in {{sec-token-name}};
+* a 'trl_hash' parameter, specifying the hash function used to computed token hashes as defined in {{sec-token-name}};

-* an "n_max" parameter, specifying the value of N_MAX, i.e., the maximum number of TRL updates pertaining to each registered device that the Authorization Server retains for that device (see {{ssec-trl-diff-query}});
+* an 'n_max' parameter, specifying the value of N_MAX, i.e., the maximum number of TRL updates pertaining to each registered device that the Authorization Server retains for that device (see {{ssec-trl-diff-query}});

 * possible further parameters related to the registration process.